ameesme/SlimScroller.js/README.md

 # tinySmoothScroller
-A smooth-scrolling function under 0.4 Kb (minified), with no dependencies.
+A smooth-scrolling function under 0.5 Kb (gzipped), with no dependencies.

 ##How to use
 Just use the `tinySmoothScroller`-function with three parameters.